 Interested in training to become a teacherpreneur?
 Learn about Bridge’s Teacherpreneur Academy, a pathway to gaining the knowledge, skills, resources, and community needed to launch a successful online teaching business.

 1. You can do what you love, as all types of ESL teachers are in demand.

-There are potential students all over the world, from all walks of life, looking to learn English, and they all have different goals.
+There are potential students all over the world, from all ages and walks of life, looking to learn English, and they all have different goals.
 That means you’re going to find a match between what you love doing and what students are hoping to achieve.

 I have an active personality; I’m very energetic and enjoy games a lot.
 Working for myself, I always try to transmit this style to my students: being passionate, taking the lead, and never being afraid to make mistakes!